 SECTION 1.
-Within thirty (30) calendar days of the approval of this agreement the Employer shall furnish to the Union, a listing by organizational unit, of the name, grade/band, series, title, and duty location of each employee covered by this Agreement.
-Thereafter, the Employer will furnish an update of the above information per the Union's request, but no more frequently than every 30 calendar days.
+Within thirty (30) calendar days of the approval of this agreement the Employer must furnish to the Union, a listing by organizational unit, of the name, grade/band, series, title, and duty location of each employee covered by this Agreement.
+Thereafter, the Employer will furnish an update of the above information per the Union's request, but no more frequently than every thirty (30) calendar days.

 SECTION 2.
-The Employer shall notify the Union within thirty (30) calendar days whenever a bargaining unit employee is hired, transferred, promoted, reassigned, or has resigned, retired, or died.
+The Employer must notify the Union within thirty (30) calendar days whenever a BUE is hired, transferred, promoted, detailed, reassigned, or has resigned, retired, or has died.